ColinKennedy/vim-python-function-expander/README.md

 ### auto-trimmer
-`<leader>sa` is assigned by default to trim parameters at the current line.
+`<leader>ta` is assigned by default to trim parameters at the current line.
 To change it, add this to your `~/.vimrc`.

 ```vim